-- 3. Start your computer system. - 4.
-Insert the sound driver disk into your floppy drive. - 5.
+- 4. Insert the sound driver disk into your floppy drive. - 5.
 If you are using Windows 3.1x, go to the Program Manager File menu, click on Run and type A:\SETUP. - 6.
-If you are using Windows 95, you will be prompted to install the drivers the first time you boot the system. - 7.
+If you are using Windows 95, refer to the Windows 95 user's manual for instructions on how to install sound drivers. - 7.
 If you are using OS/2, refer to the README file on the OS/2 disk for instructions on how to install sound drivers. - 8.
 Once the software is copied, the install program automatically updates the system files.

+Appendix Spe

-Appendix Specifications
+Specifications